Opening date: Nov. 22, 1956

 Sports:145 events in 17 sports

-Did you know that the Olympics were also held at third country during 1956? the Olympics were also held in 1956 in Italy.
+Did you know that the Olympics were also held at a third country during 1956? the Olympics were also held in 1956 in Italy.
 The winter Olympics that is.

-The Games were almost cancelled due to an armed conflict both in Europe as well as Africa.
+The Games were almost canceled due to an armed conflict both in Europe as well as Africa.
 In Europe, the Russians had invaded Hungary, while the British and French attacked Egypt in order to regain the Suez Canal.
 As a sign of protest 6 countries withdrew from the Olympics.
 The Netherlands, Spain and Switzerland because of the events in Hungary and Iraq and Lebanon because of the conflict in Suez.
 Less than two weeks before the opening ceremony, the People's Republic of China also pulled out because the Republic of China (Taiwan) had been allowed to compete.
-Although the Games were not cancelled, there were many episodes such as in the water-polo match between Russia and Hungary.
+Although the Games were not canceled, there were many episodes such as in the water-polo match between Russia and Hungary.

 Changes to the Closing Ceremony

 Inspired by the Australian teenager John Wing, an Olympic tradition began when the athletes of different nations paraded together at the closing ceremony as a symbol of world unity, a tradition which continues to this day

 "During the Games there will be only one nation.
 War, politics and nationalities will be forgotten.
 What more could anybody want if the world could be made one nation." - Extract from a letter by John Ian Wing to the Olympic Organizers, 1956.